-Walk With a Scholar (WWS) scheme proposes to arrange specialized mentoring programs for students in Under Graduate Programs in Arts, Science and Commerce and to provide guidance for their future.
+Walk With a Scholar (WWS) scheme proposes to arrange specialized mentoring programmes for students in Under Graduate Programs in Arts, Science and Commerce and to provide guidance for their future.
 The scheme introduces the idea of mentoring and builds on the concept of mentor as a 'Guide' and 'Friend'.
 The mentoring scheme for students will be purely voluntary in nature.
 It is open for all students entering the first year of the Under Graduate Programme of Study.
 The Scheme aims at giving necessary orientation to needy students, to prepare them for employment and give them necessary guidance, motivation and necessary mental support to identify appropriate areas for higher study as well as employment.
-The mentoring scheme should be planned to identify the opportunities available for the scholars, the areas suitable for them, the manner in which the scholar should proceed before them and evolve ways by which they can be acquired.
+The mentoring scheme should be planned to identify the opportunities available to the scholars and the areas suitable for them.